AvolitesLtd/TitanManual/docs/chases/chase-timing.md

 fading when the first one is half way through its fade.\
 The order of the fixtures is set by the order you selected them when the cue was saved; you can change the order using \<Unfold\>.

-> From version 3 of Titan software, \[Cue Overlap\] is no longer available in chases.
-Instead use a Cue List set to *"Link With Previous"* and set the Offset as desired.

 Individual Cue Times in Chases
 ------------------------------